-Two randomised controlled trials (RCTs) have been conducted on modafinil in MS fatigue.
+Two randomized controlled trials (RCTs) have been conducted on modafinil in MS fatigue.
 In one phase II study of 72 patients with MS, modafinil led to a significant improvement in fatigue compared with placebo at a dose of 200 mg/day, but not at 400 mg/day.22 Similarly, another study of 115 MS patients with fatigue did not show a significant difference between the use of 400 mg/day of modafinil and placebo.
 No information on response at 200 mg/day was available for this study.23

-In a multicentre RCT, amantadine, pemoline and placebo were compared in 93 MS patients with fatigue.
-In this study, amantidine-treated patients showed a significant decrease in fatigue as measured by the MS-Fatigue Scale in comparison with pemoline or placebo.24 Evidence for efficacy of stimulants in MS fatigue is limited.
+In a multicenter RCT, amantadine, pemoline, and placebo were compared in 93 MS patients with fatigue.
+In this study, amantidine-treated patients showed a significant decrease in fatigue as measured by the MS-Fatigue Scale in comparison to pemoline or placebo.24 Evidence for efficacy of stimulants in MS fatigue is limited.
 For example, methylphenidate leads to improvement of fatigue in patients with chronic fatigue syndrome,25 but no placebo-controlled trials have been conducted on its effect on MS fatigue.
-Lisdexamphetamine (70 mg/day) was evaluated in a placebo-controlled trial of 63 patients with MS, and although improvements were observed in processing speed and memory, no improvements were seen in fatigue.26 a day, was found to have beneficial effects on fatigue and strength in an open-label series of six MS patients preselected for heat sensitivity.27 In a single-dose, double-blind randomised, sham-treatment controlled trial of cooling, 84 MS patients with heat sensitivity showed modest improvement in disability with 'high-dose' cooling, as well as persistent improvements in fatigue as measured by daily recordings and the MFIS.28
+Lisdexamphetamine (70 mg/day) was evaluated in a placebo-controlled trial of 63 patients with MS, and although improvements were seen in processing speed and memory, no improvements were seen in fatigue.26

+Nonpharmacologic strategies to improve fatigue include cooling, cognitivebehavioral therapy (CBT), and aerobic exercise.
+Cooling therapy, consisting of a cooling suit applied for 45 minutes two times a day, was found to have beneficial effects on fatigue and strength in an open-label series of six MS patients preselected for heat sensitivity.27 In a single-dose, double-blind randomized, sham-treatment controlled trial of cooling, 84 MS patients with heat sensitivity showed modest improvement in disability with 'highdose' cooling, as well as persistent improvements in fatigue as measured by daily recordings and the MFIS.28